 If you need to book a space anywhere on campus for your event, this is to be done through RGU:Union.
-You just need to download the room booking form from our website, complete it and send it to Stevie on ext. kearney@rgu.ac.uk
+You just need to download the room booking form from our website, complete it and you are done.

 Inspirational Outro